top of page

 USING THE BARREL OF A BAD WHEEL TO MAKE A GOOD WHEEL

-Get a length of PVC Conduit piping from your hardware store (really cheap), and 3 x T-joins,
+• A length of PVC Conduit piping from your hardware store (really cheap)

-a pack of about 10 nuts n bolts & 3 or 4 washers,
+• 3 x T-joins, a pack of about 10 nuts n bolts & 3 or 4 washers

 You can also use this method to make a completely new wheel, using a straight-sided round container, similar to making a hedgehog wheel)